 - Active Facebook groups

-With all these channels available to you, it’s unlikely that any of your queries will ever go unanswered.
+With all these channels available, it’s unlikely that any of your queries will ever go unanswered.

-But, let’s take a look at how these customer service systems compare against each other.
+But, let’s look at how these customer service systems compare against each other.

 This platform offers proactive assistance for an easy and instant resolution to any problem you might encounter.